bioidiap/bob.bio.base/doc/pipeline_simple_intro.rst

 The ATNT database is included in this package.

 .. note::
     Usually, you need to download the files of each database manually yourself.
-  We do not and cannot provide a script that downloads a biometric database automatically.
+    We do not and cannot provide a script that downloads a biometric database automatically due to legal restrictions.

 For each database, you need to configure Bob to specify the location of its files.
 To do so for e.g. the MOBIO database (no need for ATNT database), run the following command::